Skip to main content

 Why you should trust us

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.
+In that time, our testing team has used numerous dating sites and apps to compare their services.
+Social connectivity and rewarding relationships are central to health and longevity.

 For this analysis, we tried to use a methodical approach similar to our work in other wellness areas.
 We began by identifying the key differences between eHarmony and Match and weighing them against common goals among online dating populations.
 We also studied the scientific literature on topics such as romantic compatibility, consulted publications on relevant subject areas, and used each platform ourselves so we could provide accounts of the experience based on practical knowledge.